sir-dunxalot/ember-tooltips/README.md

 ### Using on HTML elements

-If you want to render a tooltip on an HTML element that isn't rendered by an Ember View then data attributes will be your solution.
-Be sure to include the `has-tooltip` class on each HTML element that contains a tooltip.
+If you want to render a tooltip on an HTML element that isn't rendered by an Ember Component, you can use `data` attributes.

-Please note, you must call the `renderChildTooltips()` method of the parent view in order to render the tooltips.
+1. Add the `has-tooltip` class
+2. Add `data-<x>` attributes to set tooltip properties
+3. Call `this.renderChildTooltips()` in a parent view that has the tooltips mixin included (usually this mixin is automatically added to all components.
+See [the tooltips mixin](#the-tooltip-mixin))

+For example, to render two tooltips:

 ```hbs
 {{#some-component}}